A Certain Magical Index: The Movie – The Miracle of Endymion: Plot

 The Spaceplane Orion crash lands without any reported casualties among its 88 passengers, regarding the incident as a miracle.
-Three years later, Academy City nears completion of the space elevator capable of bringing people into space without the need for spacecraft called "Endymion".
+Three years later, Academy City nears completion of Endymion, a space elevator capable of bringing people into space without the need for spacecraft.
 Toma Kamijo and Index meet a singer and Level 0 esper named Arisa Meigo.
 While hanging out with them, Arisa learns that she passed an audition to be the campaign girl for Endymion.
 Later night, they are suddenly attacked by Stiyl Magnus and the witches from the Church of England named Marie Spearhead, Mallybath Blackball, and Jane Elves.
 The magicians encounter the Black Crow Unit, a private security organization led by Shutaura Sequenzia, and forces to retreat with assistance from Kaori Kanzaki.
 They leave Toma a cryptic message indicating that Arisa could bring a war between the magic and science sides.

 Shutaura warns Toma to not get involved with Arisa.
 He offers Arisa to stay with him and Index to his dorm until her performance.
 Because Toma needs to take supplementary lessons, Mikoto Misaka and her friends accompany Arisa to a promotional performance held at a mall, where they also performed as backup dancers.
 During the event, Toma witnesses a battle between Shutaura and a mysterious male automaton who destroyed the stage.
 He then learns from her about her inability to process music and disbelief in miracles.
 Later night, Arisa explains to Toma her memory loss of before the past three years.
 As Toma meets up with Motoharu Tsuchimikado and Kaori, who believed in the possibility of Arisa being a Saint, Stiyl and his group kidnap Arisa and fight Shutaura and the Black Crow Unit while they try to escape.
 Stiyl explains to Toma about the Endymion being a makeshift Tower of Babel, which could be turned into a magical device with the combination of a Saint's power.
 Shutaura captures Arisa and brings her to the CEO of Orbit Portal Company named Ladylee Tangleroad.